CliMA/CalibrateEmulateSample.jl/docs/src/examples/sinusoid_example.md

 iterations and eventually creates a sequence of samples from the posterior distribution.
 The CES code uses [AbstractMCMC.jl](https://turing.ml/dev/docs/for-developers/interface), full details can be found [here](https://clima.github.io/CalibrateEmulateSample.jl/dev/API/AbstractMCMC/).
-For this example, we will use a random walk Metropolis-Hastings sampler (`RWMHSampling`), which assumes that the proposal distribution is a random walk, with a step-size `\delta`.
+For this example, we will use a random walk Metropolis-Hastings sampler (`RWMHSampling`), which assumes that the proposal distribution is a random walk, with a step-size $\delta$.
 Usually, we have little knowledge of what this step size should be, but we can optimize this as shown below.

 First, we will load the additional packages we need: